All Saints Episcopal Church (Denver): Exterior

 The church was built in the Gothic Revival style and features a corner bell tower.
 The building was largely influenced by the German immigrants occupying the neighborhood at the time of its construction.
 Other notable exterior features are the rose stained glass window above the archway and the circular stone arches.

 Interior

 Wooden statues, the pulpit, pews, and baptismal font are in their original form inside the chapel.
 The high beams of the ceiling are set in a herringbone pattern.

 Present Day

 The church holds two services on Sundays, once in English and once in Spanish.
-The church has Rev. Cesar Hernandez Gutierrez, a director for the Colorado Episcopal Church Latino/Hispanic Ministries, on staff.
+The church has the Rev. Cesar Hernandez Gutierrez, a director for the Colorado Episcopal Church Latino/Hispanic Ministries, on staff.